uno-jerome/Product-Validator/README.md

 - `products`: product code, name, price, category, and registration timestamp.
 - `validation_logs`: input code, ACCEPTED or REJECTED verdict, halt state, failure reason, and timestamp.

-The application is designed to remain usable when MySQL is unavailable.
-Database operations return safe values such as `False`, `None`, or an empty list instead of crashing the UI.
+The UI can still open when MySQL is unavailable.
+The database layer reports safe fallback values such as `False`, `None`, or an empty list, and the header makes the connection state visible.

 ## Running the Application

-From the repository root:
+From the repository root, run:

 ```powershell
 .\.venv\Scripts\python.exe main.py